 A student may retake a previously completed course at no charge if a class is not available in the student's scheduled session as long as space permits.
-The course will be scheduled as a retake and the final grade, including an attendance or academic failure, will appear on the transcript.
+The course will be scheduled as a retake and the final appear on the transcript.
 The course with the highest overall grade will be included in CGPA calculations.
-Standards of Academic Progress (SAP) and academic standing policies apply to voluntary retakes as well as required retakes.